 - Tell them how the process works so they know you have done your research.

 - If you have chosen an adoptive family, share information about the prospective parents.
 You can even share information you have already received about them if you wish.

 - Share with loved ones your plans for your future and how adoption fits into that plan.

 Family members and friends may feel less fear and concern for you if they know you are making a well-thought out, informed decision.
 They may feel reassured knowing that you are taking responsibility for your choices and taking care of yourself and your child’s future.

 Tell your family and friends what you need from them

-Your family’s first reaction may be to wonder what they can do for you and how they can help.
-Once you have the details of your adoption plan in place and have shared this plan with your family, you can then tell them exactly what you need from them.
+Your family’s first reaction may be that they ask what they can do for you and how they can help.
+Once you have the details of your adoption plan in place, and have shared this plan with your family, you can then tell them exactly what you need from them.

 - You might ask your family members to meet the adoptive parents you have chosen.

 - Ask a trusted family member to tell other family and friends about your adoption plan.